How to Install Apache Cassandra on Rocky Linux 9/8

 Install PIP

-Next, install PIP, Python’s package manager, required for managing Python packages.
+Next, install PIP, Python’s package manager, for managing Python packages.
 PIP is essential for installing the Cassandra Python driver.
 If PIP is not already installed on your system, add it by running:

 sudo dnf install python3-pip -y